qmk/qmk_firmware/docs/coding_conventions_c.md

 If you use VSCode, the standard C/C++ plugin supports clang-format, alternatively there is a [separate extension](https://marketplace.visualstudio.com/items?itemName=LLVMExtensions.ClangFormat) for it.

-Some things (like LAYOUT macros) are destroyed by clang-format, so either don't run it on those files, or wrap the sensitive code in `// clang-format off` and `// clang-format on`.
+Some things (like LAYOUT macros) are destroyed by clang-format, so either doesn't run it on those files or wrap the sensitive code in `// clang-format off` and `// clang-format on`.